jahnvisrivastava01/MistralBot/README.md

 ## 📝 Note

 The Streamlit interface is  simple.
-It was developed primarily for hands-on practice and to understand how to integrate LLMs with a web interface using Streamlit, rather than focusing on advanced UI/UX design.
+It was developed primarily for hands-on practice and to understand how to integrate LLMs with a web interface using Streamlit.

 ---